What Is CCTV Monitoring

 13. Professional Installation vs. DIY Installation:

 Decide whether you prefer professional installation or a do-it-yourself (DIY) approach.
-Professional installation ensures proper setup, while DIY options are often more cost-effective and allow for flexible installation.
+Professional installation ensures proper setup, while DIY options are often more cost-effective and allow flexible installation.

 14. Local Regulations and Permits: